cloudmesh/client/docs/source/installation.rst

    git checkout dev

-before you call the command `python setup.py install`.
+before you call the command `pip install -U .`.
 For more information about git see the github manual on the github.com web page.